Steven Pinker has spent decades writing against intellectual moods he thinks are both fashionable and wrong.

 That is exactly why he remains polarizing.

-He does not just offer findings.
+He offers more than findings.
 He offers a worldview built around reason, evidence, and measurable progress, then asks readers to defend it against both romantic pessimism and fashionable cynicism.
 Pinker remains useful because he still forces a real argument, which is more than can be said for thinkers everyone politely forgets.